Fermionic parton theory of Rydberg $\mathbb{Z}_2$ quantum spin liquids: Results

-Here, $\Omega$ is the Rabi frequency of the laser that drives transitions between the ground and Rydberg states, $\Delta$ is the laser detuning, and $V_{ij} = V_0 /\vert \vert \vect{r}_i - \vect{r}_j \vert \vert^6$ is a long-ranged van der Waals potential arising from the strong dipole-dipole interactions \cite{Lukin.2000, bernien2017probing}.
+Here, $\Omega$ is the Rabi frequency of the laser that drives transitions between the ground and Rydberg states, $\Delta$ is the laser detuning, and $V_{ij} = V_0 /\vert \vert \vect{r}_i - \vect{r}_j \vert \vert^6$ is a long-ranged van der Waals potential arising from the strong dipole-dipole interactions~\cite{Lukin.2000, bernien2017probing}.

-On choosing the interatomic spacing such that up to third-nearest-neighboring atoms are mutually blockaded, the Rydberg Hamiltonian on the ruby lattice is known to host a $\mathbb{Z}_2$ quantum spin liquid ground state \cite{Semeghini.2021}.
-This $\mathbb{Z}_2$ QSL corresponds to the deconfined phase of a gauge theory \cite{Samajdar-2023, tarabunga2022gauge} and supports three species of quasiparticle excitations \cite{read1989statistics}: a bosonic ``spinon'' (called the $e$ particle in the language of the toric code), a bosonic ``vison'' ($m$) \cite{SenthilFisher}, and a fermionic spinon ($\varepsilon = e \times m$).
+On choosing the interatomic spacing such that up to third-nearest-neighboring atoms are mutually blockaded, the Rydberg Hamiltonian on the ruby lattice is known to host a $\mathbb{Z}_2$ quantum spin liquid ground state~\cite{Semeghini.2021}.
+The identification of this state as a QSL in the experiment of Ref.~\cite{Semeghini.2021} is in fact subtle: truly infinite-range van der Waals tails can destabilize the QSL in favor of a direct transition from the paramagnet to a valence bond solid~\cite{Verresen.2020}, but in the nonequilibrium setting of the experiment, the system's metastable phenomenology remains consistent with the QSL phase of the short-range-truncated model that we consider here~\cite{Giudici-2022}.
+This $\mathbb{Z}_2$ QSL corresponds to the deconfined phase of a gauge theory~\cite{Samajdar-2023, tarabunga2022gauge} and supports three species of quasiparticle excitations~\cite{read1989statistics}: a bosonic ``spinon'' (called the $e$ particle in the language of the toric code), a bosonic ``vison'' ($m$)~\cite{SenthilFisher}, and a fermionic spinon ($\varepsilon = e \times m$).
+A full classification of the symmetry-enriched $\mathbb{Z}_2$ topological order requires tracking the symmetry fractionalization on all of these anyonic sectors~\cite{essin2013classifying,Barkeshli-2019,Ye-Zou-2024}; in the Rydberg system, the three sectors reside on three different lattices (kagome for $e$, dice for $m$, and ruby for $\varepsilon$), and so each would need to be addressed by a separate PSG analysis on the appropriate lattice.
+The fermionic parton construction that we employ here targets the $\varepsilon$ sector on the ruby lattice; we comment on the bosonic counterparts~\cite{Yang-2016} in Sec.~\ref{sec:discussion}.
 The time-honored method which facilitates the study of such fractionalized excitations and other emergent properties of the QSL state is the parton construction.